matthew-robertson/Useful_things/I Learned Something Today/Games.md

 ## Magic The Gathering
 1. Magic The Gathering is provably Turing-complete.
+1. ["As-fan"](https://mtg.fandom.com/wiki/As-fan) is a term WotC R&D uses in reference to how boosters look when fanned out and not, like you assumed, a reference to fans as in players.
+The number describes the actual frequency of a given card in boosters: it's a function of rarity (of the card, the count at that rarity in packs+the set), if it's a locked slot, etc...

 ### Improving at Magic
 1. "The first step to mind-reading is asking opponents questions when you lose" - [Autumn Burchett](https://twitter.com/autumnlilypad/status/1503099602337251332)